aeke/firebase-backup/README.md

 # Firebase Backup v0.1

-Compressing your Firebase database and upload on storage bucket
+Compress your Firebase database and upload on storage bucket

 ### Install